w1397800/FIR/README.md

 FIR
 -----------------

-FIR is a  a NVM OLTP engine with fast rebuilding of the DRAM index, achieving instant system recovery while maintaining high runtime throughput.
+FIR is an NVM OLTP engine with fast rebuilding of the DRAM index, achieving instant system recovery while maintaining high runtime throughput.